UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 // Associations will be converted with IDataSerialize hook as well.
  IData = Json_encode(user);

 When converting an entity to an IData, the virtual & hidden field lists are applied.
 Entities are recursively converted to IData as well.
-This means that if you eager loaded entities and their associations CakeD will correctly handle converting the associated data into the correct format.
+This means that if you eager loaded entities and their associations uimD will correctly handle converting the associated data into the correct format.
 Exposing Virtual Fields

 By default virtual fields are not exported when converting entities to arrays or IData.
 In order to expose virtual fields you need to make them visible.
 When defining your entity class you can provide a list of virtual field that should be exposed:

 namespace App\Model\Entity;

-use Cake\ORM\Entity;
+use uim\ORM\Entity;

 class User extends Entity
 {